sahithyandev/s3/src/content/docs/data-communication-and-networking/17-mac-protocols.md

 Devices transmit when they have data.
 Collisions are possible.
 Requires recovery.

-When node has packet to send
+When a node has packets to send
-– transmit at full channel data rate R.
+- transmit at full channel data rate $R$
-– no a priori coordination among nodes
+- no a priori coordination among nodes

 High chance for collisions.
 Collision detection and recovery are essential.

 Examples:
-– ALOHA
+- ALOHA
-– slotted ALOHA
+- slotted ALOHA
-– CSMA, CSMA/CD, CSMA/CA
+- CSMA, CSMA/CD, CSMA/CA

 #### CSMA